jesrockr/stm32_f9p_gnss_rover_logger/docs/F9P_ROVER_CONFIGURATION.md

 ## Correction Input

 The rover F9P should receive RTCM corrections directly from the F9P base over a separate correction link, such as SiK radio.
 This occurs directly between F9P boards when one is configured as a "base" `TMODE3=01 or 02 enabled`  and one is configured as a "rover" `TMODE3=00 disabled` in ucenter.
-The base will transmit RTCM corrections and the rover will listen for them.
+The base will transmit RTCM corrections on `UART2` and the rover will listen for them on `UART2`.

 Typical base RTCM messages (enable them in `CFG-MSG`)